MS in High Technology Crime Investigation

-The High Technology Crime Investigations Program reflects the changing technology environment of the 21st century.
-The rise in technology-related crime—from criminal cases, civil disputes, medical malpractice, employee misconduct, to acts of terrorism—has generated an urgent need for a new type of investigator who can combine the science of information technology and forensics with the art of investigation and critical thinking.
-The program strives to provide experienced and aspiring security professionals with a fundamental understanding of the legal, technical, management and behavioral factors associated with conducting computer-related crime investigations.
-The program partners with the School of Engineering and Applied Sciences to offer full scholarships for U.S. students to study computer security and information assurance, including digital forensics.
+The High Technology Crime Investigations program reflects the changing technology environment of the 21st century.
+The rise in technology-related crime—from criminal cases, civil disputes, medical malpractice, and employee misconduct to acts of terrorism—has generated an urgent need for a new type of investigator who can combine the sciences of information technology and forensics with the arts of investigation and critical thinking.
+The program provides experienced and aspiring security professionals with a fundamental understanding of the legal, technical, management and behavioral factors associated with conducting computer-related crime investigations.
+The program partners with the School of Engineering and Applied Sciences to offer scholarships for U.S. students to study computer security and information assurance, including digital forensics.

 - Learn from the expertise of digital forensics experts, cybersecurity professionals, investigators, lawyers and psychologists.

 - 12 course (36 credit hour) program, consisting of 10 required courses (30 credits), and two electives (6 credits)

 - Classes meet on evenings and weekends at a convenient Arlington location

 - Can be completed in two years (provided that prerequisites are met)

 - Gain experience in a hands-on computer lab environment